Ajmaljalal/Quran-Companion/idea.md

 **Month 1**: Emma joins a Virtual Jalsa for interfaith learners, discussing the Quran's ethical themes.
 The AI tracks: "You've explored 4 Surahs!"

-## Tagline
-“Quran Companion: Your Path to Wisdom, Verse by Verse.”
 ----
 Quran Companion redefines Quranic learning by blending scholarly depth, AI personalization, and global accessibility into a transformative experience.
 It’s a tool that not only teaches but inspires, connects, and empowers users to live the Quran’s teachings.